ashutoshmjain/gita/src/knower.md

 Knowledge means you build the system inside out, not outside in.
 While a well "informed" may cite event(s), knowledge is the means to hypothesize.
 It can predict things or lay down prophecies.
 Knower is an insider.
 It is so deeply entrenched that it is invisible even to ardent observers.
 An observer is collecting information (past), a knower is choosing the direction of the future.

 While potential is perfectly random, "what to observe" creates a narrative - an order emerges.
 We always look for a Head or Tail in a coin flip.
 No one is counting bananas after flipping a coin.
 There are waves in the ocean because we are counting the waves.

+## Sāṃkhya vs Advaita debate

+The Sāṃkhya school of thought posits a perpetual duality of Prakriti and Purusha—the potential and the observer.
+In contrast, Advaita believes in a non-dual Brahman (God) as the only truth .....

+But they are not at odds, as it feels on the web!

+> The modern point of view appears to be misguided - and that includes the AI chatbots too.
+The artificial conclusion is : Sāṃkhya was atheistic vs the blind devotion of Advaita in singular God - much like the science vs religion debate of today.
+This line of thinking has recency bias on account of our current divisive experience.
+We are simply juxtaposing on past our own reality of divergence of science from faith.
+>
+> Secondly, modern interpretation seeems to be  based on (superficial) semantic argument - that the name "Advaita" means "Not Two" (non dual) contrasting the hallmark duality of Sāṃkhya.
+They miss the point that Advaita's mission was to help society get over a rigid belief system of hundreds of deities and demigods, often hindering social mobility.
+The society was compartmentalized into watertight segments of castes and races.
+The message of non duality was necessary to bring the people together.

+Advaita didn't refute the duality of Sāṃkhya.
+Quite the opposite, it reinforced the indivisibility of Purusha  as one singular form of consciousness - often termed "Nirguna Brahman".

+> In Samkhya, Prakriti is described to have three fundamental qualities - Sattva, Rajas and Tamas.
+These qualities, as a collective, are called : "Gunas".
+>
+> A Purusha that is NOT influenced by "Gunas" is seen as "nir-guna" Brahman in Advaita - one inert to the influence of Gunas, and hence detached from Prakriti.
+>
+> On the other side, the one that readily binds with "Gunas" is qualified as "sa-guna" Brahman.

+In essence, Advaita sees the play of Prakriti and Purusa as changing states of ONE Brahman.
+This core concept of  Advaita is not a mere faith based deduction.
+In modern mathematics - the second axiom of probability theory dictates that the sum of all probabilities must be ONE.
+And so does the Unitarity principle in Quantum Mechanics.
+Adviata refers to this ONENESS as Brahman.

+In fact, Advaita  expanded the scope of Purusha from individual droplets of consciousness to an immense universal field.
+This single field acts as the basis to "mind-matter" complex (manifest Prakriti).
+In essence "Nirguna" is like the vast ocean and "Saguna" akin to waves.
+Advaita did add a philosophical nuance to the nature of the manifested.
+Like ripples, it is transient (time decay), and hence it is unreal (Mithya).
+To its semantic success, it was the first attempt to name the manifest a Matrix (Maya), for Maya acts as a jail to an untrained mind.
+Pure consciousness as Nirguna Brahman is thus the only goal worth aspiring.

+Let us understand the core concepts with Sāṃkhya.
+This path is easier for the scientifically-predisposed mind, and it satisfies the question that haunts both science and religion: "What was there before the universe began - before the Big Bang?"
+In other words, Sāṃkhya is designed for a logical closure.
+It is an analytical view of Vedic science.
+The word "Sāṃkhya" in Sanskrit literally means "a number."
+Think of Advaita as physics and Sāṃkhya as the math behind its theories.

 ### The Act of Observation - locking attention